KyleM157/jettywatch/index.markdown

 Too far out, but could again be fun on a longboard.
 Poorly timed high tide.

 Notes: This one could surprise to the upside.
 I'll update as we get closer.

 ---

+## Looking Ahead

+I'm not seeing much to get excited about right now.
+It's looking more likely we'll see another steep angled south swell around 12/11.
+Unfortunately, it looks like we're going to be in a similar pattern to November where every low pressure system is staying too far north.
+GFS is showing a possible swell around 12/15, but that's way too far out to get our hopes up just yet.

+The Outer Banks is looking interesting around 12/9.

+---